cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 .. warning:: IMPORTANT: In theory nucleic acids should be automatically detected and the default methods should be adapted appropriately.
 However, sometimes this may fail, either because the sequences are too short or contain too many ambiguity codes.
-When this happens, you are advised to explicitly set the type of your sequences.
+When this happens, you are advised to explicitly set the type of your sequences using the flag -type.
 NOTE: the -mode=dna is not needed or supported anymore

 ::